 However, after researching for longer than I care to admit, and with the generous help from city clerks, librarians, and historical societies from across the nation, I am now ready to say with confidence that Luella… *drumroll* …WAS the first councilwoman of a major American city.

 And pretty comfortably so.
 The median major city didn’t elect its first councilwoman until 1956, several generations later.
-The last city to do so was Newark in 1994, when voters elected Mildred Crump.
+The last city to do so was Kansas City, Kansas, in 1989, when voters elected Carol Marinovich.
 Luella’s closest contender for the title of first was the fascinating Estelle Lawton Lindsey, whom Angelenos elected in 1915 and have been (falsely!) claiming as the first major city councilwoman ever since.

 Since it was difficult to find the first councilwoman for each major city, I’ve decided to host the list here as a public service.
-Each councilwoman was identified as being first in either a secondary source (like a newspaper) or by a city official or librarian.
-However, I don’t doubt that some names were missed or that some dates are wrong.
-So please send any corrections my way to SacMentality@gmail.com and I will update the list!
+Each councilwoman listed here was identified as a city’s first councilwoman either in a secondary sources (like a newspaper) or in direct correspondence with me by a researcher, archivist, or other staff person with a city’s library, city clerk, or historical society.
+If you see any misspellings, incorrect dates, or other errors, send corrections my way to SacMentality@gmail.com and I will update the list!

 A quick note on methodology.
 First, I only counted women elected in their own right to office, as opposed to appointed to fill a vacancy (but I did note the early appointees I came across).
 Second, I defined “major city” as the top 100 cities by population as of the 1910 census, which immediately preceded Luella’s 1912 election.
 Now, lest I receive complaints, technically at 45,000 residents Sacramento fell just short of being in the top 100 cities in 1910.
 However, in 1911, the City annexed three neighborhoods (Oak Park, East Sacramento, and Highland Park) adding around 20,000 residents to its population, placing it comfortably in the top 100 by Luella’s 1912 election.